Fireworks Guide: Cakes & Barrages

 - Cakes and barrages are also known as repeaters, candle combinations, repeaters of shot tubes, link cakes, compound cakes, displays in a box, fan cakes and dump cakes depending on the specific variety (see below).

-Regardless of their size and number of shots, most cakes and barrages – we’ll refer to them just as cakes for now – look similar to the diagram above:
+Regardless of their size and number of shots, most cakes and barrages – I’ll refer to them just as cakes for now – look similar to the diagram above:

 Primary and reserve fuse: Many cakes have two fuses: a main fuse which you light and a reserve fuse which you only use if the main one fails.
 This is covered in more detail in the Firing Your Display section.
 They are shown here with their protective covers still on; you would peel these back to reveal the fuse before lighting.

 Shot tubes: Each shot in a cake sits in its own tube.
 A 25 shot cake would therefore have 25 tubes, a 50 shot cake would have 50 tubes and so on.
 Each tube in a consumer firework that shoots a projectile into the air can be up to 30mm in bore size.
 The tubes have clay bungs in their base (which accounts for most of the firework’s weight) and an internal fuse that runs from tube to tube.

 Cellophane wrap: This is just decorative.
 On some cakes you can see the shot tubes through the wrap.
 On others it might be paper with artwork on it.
-Either way, you do not need to remove this before firing – it blows off with the first few shots – unless explicitly directed to on the instruction label.
+Either way, you do not need to remove this before firing – unless explicitly directed to on the instruction label – as it blows off with the first few shots.

 Warning label and instructions: The important things you need to know about firing the cake, the firework’s classification (Category F2 or F3), the net explosive content (NEC) and so on.